-CRO marketing (also Conversion Rate Optimization) focuses on increasing the percentage of website visitors who convert.
-These are measures to encourage customers to complete the necessary action (e.g., download a video, start a subscription, place an order, etc.).
+CRO marketing (also conversion rate optimization) focuses on increasing the percentage of website visitors who convert.
+These measures encourage customers to complete the necessary action (e.g., download a video, start a subscription, place an order, etc.).

-A CRO strategy is essential for any business that wants to see the clear results of its marketing and sales efforts.
+A CRO strategy is essential for any business that wants to see clear results from its marketing and sales efforts.
 It doesn’t only promote the brand but directly nudges leads to action.
 The activity translates into the growing popularity and revenue of the business.

 Learn more about the benefits of CRO marketing and how to run it below.